reneang17/data_engineering_gym/streaming_app_etc_cassandra/README.md

-# Music streaming-app, analytics with Apache Cassandra
+# Music-streaming-app, analytics with Apache Cassandra

 In this project, from my Data Enginerring Udacity degree, I create a NoSQL using Apache Cassandra database `sparkifyks` for a music streming app, *Sparkify*.
 The purpose of this database is creating tables to answer the following queries: